-Disneyland does offer MaxPass, which is basically a digital form of FastPass that will save you some time, for $10 a day.
-For now, we don’t recommend this service as I don’t think you gain enough for the cost.
-This all may change with the addition of Star Wars Galaxy’s Edge next year but for now I wouldn’t recommend it.
+Disneyland does offer MaxPass, which is basically a digital form of FastPass that will save you some time, for $15 a day.
+For now, we don’t recommend this service as I don’t think you gain enough for the cost unless it’s a busy day at the resort or you are traveling with a large group.

 We have also have ranked all of the attractions at each park: